GlideAngle/flare-timing/lang-haskell/flare-timing/prod-apps/fs-arrival/README.md

 ### Extracting Scoring Inputs

-    $ __shake-build/fs-route --help
+    $ __shake-build/fs-arrival --help

-    Extracts the distance difficulty chunking from a competition.
+    Extracts the arrival time, position and fraction from a competition.

-    fs-effort [OPTIONS]
+    fs-arrival [OPTIONS]

     Source:
       -d --dir=ITEM                  Over all *.comp.yaml files in this directory